 Even before he received the commandments on Mount Sinai, Moses felt strongly about brother-keeping.
 One day he came across two Israelites fighting each other.
 In Stephen’s telling (Acts 7:26), Moses appealed to their sense of kinship: “Men, you are brothers, why do you injure one another?”

 Brothers struggle with and even kill each other because of the Fall.
-The Fall also complicates our best intentions for doing right and our most sincere efforts of caring for brothers and neighbors.
+The Fall also complicates our best intentions for doing right and our most sincere efforts at caring for brothers and neighbors.
 Many thorny questions are raised simply because of the sheer volume of people who need help: How can we help them all?
 Who should we help first?
 What is the best way to help?

 One thing we can be sure of, brotherliness is a priority with God.
 These laws reflect His own nature.
 We must at least be predisposed toward helping.
 And even though we will never be perfectly helpful, we can at least make the attempt.